observatorycontrolsystem/downtime/README.md

 first create a superuser.
 Run the following and fill out all of the questions:

     (env) python manage.py createsuperuser

 You can then log in as the newly created superuser at <http://127.0.0.1:8000/admin/> to manage downtimes.

+There is also a django management command to create downtimes:

+    (env) python manage.py create_downtime help

 ## Example queries